SAP/gigya-nSS/README.md

     You are able to inject an error message to the screen.

 **<u>Note</u>:**
-**When overriding the *fieldDidChange* event you are required to use the *screen* model's *continue* method.**
+**When overriding the *fieldDidChange* event you are required to use the *screen* model's *continue* method on iOS or *next method Android**

 **How to properly use NSS events:**
 When you override a specific event you are able to use the provided *screen* model in order to evaluate or mutate its current *data*.

-In order for the flow to be completed, when overriding the event, you must call the *continue* method on the *screen* model.
+For the flow to be completed, when overriding the event, you must call the *continue* method on iOS or *next method Android on the *screen* model.
 This will ensure that the connection to the engine will hang as it awaits your result.
 Events such as *submit* and *fieldDidChange* also provide the option to inject an error to the screen using the *showError* method of the *screen* model.